 Today was Mothers Day!
 To all of you wonderful mothers out there – “Thank you” and Happy Mothers Day.
 On a personal note, it was my sister Kara’s first mother’s day as a new mum; and so we decided to celebrate in style with a lovely allergy free whole foods banquet.
 Not that celebrating our own fabulous mum wasn’t reason enough to put in a little effort in the kitchen.
 But this year we had a double whammy.
 Well, I am going to call it a triple whammy.
 As I started my day having breakfast with my dear friend Lyn, who has been like my second mum.
 I love her like my own blood.
 So I celebrated with three wonderful mums in my life.

 If you suffer from nut allergies, you could use soy bacon bits to jazz up this salad instead of blanched almonds.
 This adds in a splash of colour to this raw broccoli salad.
 But I do love the lush green colour that stands alone.
 If it is just an nut allergy to almonds, cashews work really well too.
 Traditional mayonnaise or soy mayonnaise can be substituted for the cashew mayonnaise that I have used.
 Obviously, it would yield a dressing of a slightly different personality.
 Just play around with the vinegar quantities and it will still taste delicious.

 Lyn swears that the secret to this raw broccoli salad is chopping the broccoli into really small bite size pieces.
 That way, you can grab the perfect bite with every lift of the fork – with a well coated piece of broccoli, celery, and seeds that creates a crunchy tangy taste sensation.This broccoli salad appeals to the socialist in me – every raw morsel should get an equal share of the dressing!

 This delicious raw salad keeps me in love with broccoli.
 It is dressed to impress, and absolutely delicious.
-Thanks Lyn.
-I love you.